 Neil’s 20 year-career also includes experience architecting and building leading software products for internet banking, messaging and rapid application development.

-Keith is our Chief Operating Officer, giving him responsibility for all aspects of Mimecast that involve how systems and technologies drive our growth and constantly evolving efficiencies and scalability.
+Keith is responsible for Group Operations, covering all aspects of Mimecast that involve how systems and technologies drive our growth and constantly evolving efficiencies and scalability.
 Keith has assumed a number of roles in Mimecast spanning most of the business from Marketing to Customer Experience to Technical Operations: with this broad and deep knowledge of the business he is perfectly placed to be the catalyst for business wide operating efficiency and agility.

 This role is perfectly suited to his background in business strategy and management.
 Keith joined Mimecast in 2008 after having spent seven years driving disruptive business models in the telecommunications sector in both incumbent telcos and start ups.